OFF-WURD/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe - this script give permission in certain format 10-mirror_permissions - setting permision for two file in the same directory 12-directory_permissions - 751 permission
+9-John_Doe - this script give permission in certain format 10-mirror_permissions - setting permision for two file in the same directory 12-directory_permissions - 751 permission 100-change_owner_and_group - This script change the owner and the group owner